 Comfort brings safety

-The first reason is also the most important in my opinion: whatever your organisation is, whatever the level of optimisation of your luggage, wherever you want to go, having your own scuba gear is one of the best ways to ensure your safety underwater.
+The first reason to travel with scuba gear is also the most important in my opinion: whatever your organisation is, whatever the level of optimisation of your luggage, wherever you want to go, having your own scuba gear is one of the best ways to ensure your safety underwater.

 My point is not to say that scuba diving is a dangerous activity but you still need to bear in mind that just a little detail going wrong can sometimes get potentially make things very complicated underwater.

 The more at ease you are underwater, the more you will enjoy your dive in total safety: panic is our number 1 enemy.
 Sometimes it can come from an error of judgement (like the smart idea of putting your hand in the hole of a moray eel) or an unexpected technical issue arising which can lead to an accident.

 The advantage of having your own scuba diving equipment is first to choose the gear that perfectly fits your body and which you will accumulate experience in different conditions.
 You will know perfectly how to use it whatever happens and then be able to react very quickly if necessary.
 To find your ideal scuba gear, don’t hesitate to go to your nearest retailer.
 You can even sometimes try the equipment before buying it.
 Scuba diving shows are another excellent way to try and to buy your own diving equipment.

 To give you a more precise idea, here are some very concrete examples of what can happen with unknown scuba gear when renting:

 - Wetsuit: the most common issue is to have a wetsuit that will be too big, too much used or not thick enough for the temperature conditions and your capacity to resist the cold.
 As a result, you get cold, and if you are cold you are not going to enjoy your dive.
 Worse, you might not be able to react as expected as you will be more focused on the cold than anything else.